|Piano Training on Schenkerian Principles|

 The academic integrity of our research and the artistic relevance of our practices and technologies.

 We are particularly keen on working with graduate students and junior researchers in any of the above areas.

 Most of the resulting research is intended to be released in the public domain via academic and open scholarship channels.
 Until that happens we count on your confidentiality.
 Some of our work is also patent-pending.
-In special cases, Tekhnee may request a non-disclosure agreement with you prior to a collaboration.
+In special cases, especially when sensors are involved, Tekhnee may request a non-disclosure agreement with you.

 Among others: Swift, Julia, Pd, RStudio, OSC, music21, and the mbientLab platform.

 More reasons than would fit in this space: former affiliation of Tekhnee staff with the Sibelius Academy, a vibrant art-music scene, a penchant for innovation in education, proximity to Russia and its outstanding performance tradition, the open entrepreneurial culture and infrastructures, and much more.